Base milestones on objective evaluation of working systems.

 Here are a few tips to keep in mind for a successful system demo:

 - Timebox the demo to one hour.
-This is critical to keep the continuous, biweekly involvement of key stakeholders.
-It also illustrates team professionalism and solution readiness.
+A short timebox is critical to keep the continuous, biweekly involvement of key stakeholders.
+It also illustrates team professionalism and system readiness.

-- Share demo responsibilities among the team leads and product owners who have new features to demonstrate.
+- Share demo responsibilities among the team leads and Product Owners who have new features to demo.

 - Discuss the impact of the current solution on NFRs

 Learn More Leffingwell, Dean.
 Agile Software Requirements: Lean Requirements Practices for Teams, Programs, and the Enterprise.
-Addison-Wesley, 2011, chapter 9.
+Addison-Wesley, 2011.
 Leffingwell, Dean.
 Scaling Software Agility: Best Practices for Large Enterprises.
-Addison-Wesley, 2007, chapter 15.
+Addison-Wesley, 2007.